aswinbabs/Auto_Humidifier/README.md

 ## ⚙️ How It Works

-- DHT11 periodically sends data
+- DHT11 periodically sends temperature and humidity data
-- Data is published to MQTT topics
+- Data is sent to the server using **HTTP POST** requests
-- Blynk app subscribes to the topics for real-time display
+- The app fetches the latest readings via **HTTP GET** requests
-- Based on the mode selected (Manual / Auto), control logic:
+- Based on the mode selected (**Manual / Auto**), control logic:
-  - Auto: turns humidifier on/off based on temperature threshold
+  - **Auto**: the system automatically turns the humidifier on/off based on temperature thresholds
-  - Manual: user controls it directly from the app
+  - **Manual**: user can control the humidifier directly from the app via HTTP commands